open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 cd /otel-webserver-module
 ./gradlew assembleWebServerModule
 ```
-The above command builds the package and the same is located at ```/otel-webserver-module/build```.
+The above command builds the aritifact and the same is located at ```/otel-webserver-module/build```.

 The build file can be copied at a suitable location in User's system by running the command ```docker cp <container_name>:/otel-webserver-module/build/opentelemetry-webserver-sdk-x64-linux.tgz  <desired_location>```.

+##### Download the artifact

-Alternatively, build package can also be downloaded from [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.
+The artifact can also be downloaded from [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.
 Click on any top successful workflow runs on main branch and the artifact would be available for download.

+##### Installation Steps

-In order to install, untar the package to /opt directory.
+In order to install, untar the artifact to /opt directory.
 ```
 tar -xf opentelemetry-webserver-sdk-x64-linux.tgz -C /opt cd /opt/opentelemetry-webserver-sdk/